scbeom/ctv_tutorial/pages/overview/ov_preprocessing.md

 sidebar: mydoc_sidebar
 permalink: ov_preprocessing.html
 folder: overview
-summary: Pre-processors are provided for dealing with various data types.
+summary: Preprocessors are provided for dealing with various data types.
 ---

-## Overview

-{% include tip.html content="CellTrackVis ..." %}
+{% include tip.html content="If you already have the same format data, ignore this section." %}

+## Cell Tracking Challenge format

+In the CTC folder, there are two preprocessors.

-{% include note.html content="Each pre-processor is temporary provided and will be moved into the integrated main code in stages." %}
+{% include note.html content="Each preprocessor is temporary provided and will be moved into the integrated main code in stages." %}

 ## Getting started